surajssc1232/wut_rust/README.md

 -   **AI-Powered Command Analysis:** Integrates with the Gemini API to provide intelligent analysis and insights into your most recently executed command.
 -   **Contextual Suggestions:** Offers relevant information and next steps based on the command's output.
+-   **File Creation & Editing:** Create new files or edit existing ones using AI assistance with natural language instructions.
+-   **GitHub-Style Diffs:** See exactly what changes are made with colorized diff output before files are modified.
 -   **History Integration:** Reads your shell history to provide context for the AI analysis.
 -   **Fast and Reliable:** Built with Rust, ensuring high performance, memory safety, and reliability.
 -   **Cross-Platform:** Designed to work seamlessly across various operating systems.